M0h3eN/bndf/docs/index.md

 ## RecordingDataLoader (I/O)

-left-hand side of the figure corresponds to reading local MAT files and convert them in BNDF standard structure (RecordingDataLoader).
+Left-hand side of the figure corresponds to reading local MAT files and convert them in BNDF standard structure (RecordingDataLoader).
 The other side related to I/O operations in BNDF structure.
 <p align="center">
 <img src="figures/bndf_Io_bench.png">
 </p>